Zymbit-Docs/docs/content/tutorials/perimeter-detect/sen/index.md

 ### Access to the Perimeter Loop Circuits.

-Use a T10 Torx socket to loosen the screws holding the Node enclosure together.
+Use a Torx-T10 screwdriver to loosen the six screws holding the Node enclosure together.
+Flip over and remove the bottom to access the Perimeter Loop circuits.

 ### Electrical Circuit